Farnborough Hill: Extracurricular activities

 A wide range of extracurricular activities are on offer from Sport, Music and Drama to Sixth Form Expeditions and trips abroad.

 Old Girls' Association

 Alumnae, known as Old Girls, are very much a part of school life and Farnborough Hill has an active old girls' association.
-A reunion is held every year in September and other events are arranged during the year.
+A reunion is held every year and other events are arranged during the year.